qwikifiers/qwik-ui/.changeset/two-glasses-fix.md

 - The default behavior is a single item open at a time.

-- The `animated` prop has been deprecated in favor of `heightAnimation`.

 - `onSelectIndexChange$` has been deprecated and removed in favor of `onChange$`.

 - `onFocusIndexChange$` has been deprecated and removed.
 Let us know if you have a use case for this.